leahwz/k-series-developer-docs/Technical Specifications/Loyalty/LOYALTYDOCDRAFT.md

 	}
 }
 ```

-<span style="text-decoration:underline;">Important - Definitions</span>
+***

+#### Important Definitions:

-* In thirdPartyConsumerReference, you can put the “member ID"
+* In `thirdPartyConsumerReference`, you can put the `member ID`
-* Reward basked is optional
+* Reward `rewardBasket` is optional
-* rewardBasket contains rewards applied to the current transaction.
+* `rewardBasket` contains rewards applied to the current transaction.
-* externalReference is attached to the transaction (if the transaction is completed).
+* `externalReference` is attached to the transaction (if the transaction is completed).
 You or the client can use this to reconcile with the financial data.
-* displayMessage is show on the POS display as a modal view
+* `displayMessage` is shown on the POS display as a modal view
-* consumer contains consumer info
+* `consumer` contains consumer details
-* top level discountCode is a discount applied to the who account/purchase
+* top level `discountCode` is a discount applied to the who account/purchase
-* productRewardList: the list of items available for the reward
+* `productRewardList` is the list of items available for the reward

-most of those fields should be self-explanatory except for:
+Most of those fields should be self-explanatory except for:

 ```
 modifyItemIfFound